microsoft/vscode-docs/docs/cpp/cmake-linux.md

 ![Choose project type](images/cpp/cmake-choose-type.png)

 **Note:** If you had wanted to create a basic source and header file, you would have selected **Library** instead.
 But for this tutorial, **Executable** will do.
-If you are prompted to configure intellisense for the folder, you can either ignore the prompt or select **Allow**.
+If you are prompted to configure IntelliSense for the folder, you can either ignore the prompt or select **Allow**.

 This creates a hello world CMake project containing `main.cpp`, `CMakeLists.txt` (which tells the CMake tools how to build your project), and a folder named **build** for your build files:

 ![Project contents](images/cpp/cmake-project-contents.png)

-## Select a kit
+### Select a kit

 Before you can use the CMake tools extension to build a project, you need to configure it to know about the compilers on your system.
 Do that by scanning for what CMake calls 'kits'.
 A kit represents a toolchain, which is the compilers, linkers, and other tools used to build your project.
 To scan for kits:

 1. Open the Command Palette (`kb(workbench.action.showCommands)`) and run **CMake: Select a Kit**.
-If you don't see any compilers listed, select **Scan for kits**.
-This will create a list of compilers found on your system.
-If you scanned for kits, reopen the Command Palette and run **CMake: Select a Kit** again to see the list of compilers.
+The extension will automatically scan for kits on your computer and create a list of compilers found on your system.

 1. Select the compiler you want to use.
 For example, depending on the compilers you have installed, you might see something like: